A probabilistic imaginary-time evolution quantum algorithm for advection-diffusion equation: Explicit gate-level

-Kosugi et al. proposed an approximate PITE circuit in \cite{Kosugi.2022} with a restriction that $m_0$ does not equal to $1$.
+Kosugi et al. \cite{Kosugi.2022} proposed an approximate PITE circuit with a restriction that the normalization factor $m_0$ does not equal one.
 By a shift of energy, this approximate PITE circuit and its derivatives are efficient in the problem of ground state preparation \cite{Kosugi.2022, Nishi.2023, Kosugi.2023}.
-However, such an approximate PITE and its derivatives are not efficient for the target of ITE because they have an exponentially vanishing success probability $O(m_0^{2K})$ as the number of the PITE steps $K$ increases.
-Since the error of the approximation tends to $\infty$ as $m_0$ tends to $1$, one has to take $m_0$ away from $1$ (e.g., $m_0=0.9$).
-Then, the success probability decreases rapidly as the number of the steps increases.
-The details on the approximate PITE \cite{Kosugi.2022} are reconsidered in Appendix \ref{appA}.
-Here, we propose a new approximate PITE with $m_0=1$, which we call the alternative approximate PITE, to avoid such a crucial problem.
+However, such approximate PITE circuits are inefficient for realizing the ITE because they have an exponentially vanishing success probability.
+The details on the approximate PITE \cite{Kosugi.2022} are reconsidered in \ref{appA}.
+Here, we propose a new approximate PITE with $m_0=1$, which we call the alternative approximate PITE (AAPITE), to avoid such a problem.

 Let $m_0 = 1$.
-We rewrite $\Theta = \arccos(m_0 e^{-\Delta\tau \mathcal{H}})= \arccos(e^{-(\sqrt{\Delta\tau \mathcal{H}})^2})$.
+We rewrite $\Theta = \arccos\left(\mathrm{exp}\left(-(\sqrt{\Delta\tau \mathcal{H}})^2\right)\right)$.
 The notation $\sqrt{\Delta\tau \mathcal{H}}$ makes sense since we assume that $\mathcal{H}$ is a positive semi-definite Hermite operator.
-Denote $g(x) := \arccos(e^{-x^2})$, $x\ge 0$.
+Denote $g(x) := \arccos(\mathrm{exp}\left(-x^2\right))$, $x\ge 0$.
 By the Taylor expansion around $x_0\ge 0$ up to the first order, we obtain